Locally-Grown

 From across the British Isles

-A love letter to the north, south, east and west of the British Isles.
+The north, south, east and west of the British Isles, working with our spinners and British Wool.

-Our Bluefaced Leicester (BFL) Wool is sourced predominately from Wales.
+Our Bluefaced Leicester (BFL) Wool in our Cheviot blend comes predominately from Wales.
 Our Cheviot Wool from Aberdeenshire and the Orkney Islands.
 Our Masham-type from Yorkshire and the northern parts of England.

 Take a closer look at the breeds.